-Teachers keep their own records, in the form of a 'Confidential File', of all incidents that happen in their class, and that they are aware of in the school.
-If teachers witness an act of bullying, they will either investigate it themselves and always refer it to the Headteacher.
+If teachers witness an act of bullying, they will investigate it themselves and always refer it to the Associate Headteacher.
 Teachers and support staff do all they can to support the child who is being bullied.
-If a child is being bullied over a period of time, then, after consultation with the Headteacher, the teacher informs the child's parents.
+If a child is being bullied over a period of time, then, after consultation with the Executive/ Associate Headteacher, the teacher informs the child's parents.

-In the Headteachers office there is an anti-bullying logbook in which staff record all incidents of bullying that occur both in and out of class.
+In the Headteacher's office there is an anti-bullying logbook in which staff record all incidents of bullying that occur both in and out of class.
 We also record incidents that occur near the school, or on the children's way between school and home.
 Any adult who witness an act of bullying should record it in the logbook.

 When any bullying takes place between members of a class, the teacher will deal with the issue immediately.
-This may involve counselling and support for the victim of the bullying, and punishment for the child who has carried out the bullying.
+This may involve counselling and support for the victim of the bullying, and consequences for the child who has carried out the bullying.
 Time is spent talking to the child who has bullied: explaining why his/her action was wrong, and that child is encouraged to change his/her behaviour in future.
-If a child is repeatedly involved in bullying other children, we inform the Headteacher and the special needs coordinator via the class teacher completing a 'concern sheet'.
+If a child is repeatedly involved in bullying other children, staff inform the Executive Headteacher and the SENDCO.
 We then invite the child's parents into the school to discuss the situation.
-In more extreme cases, for example where these initial discussions have proven ineffective, the Headteacher may contact external support agencies, such as the social services.
+In more extreme cases, for example where these initial discussions have proven ineffective, Executive/Associate Headteacher may contact external support agencies, such as Children's services.